If you are looking for a faster way to winnow away your piled-up stress, you are in the right place!

 Long-term stress is an overwhelming and debilitating feeling.
 Chronic stress can affect your psychological, emotional and physical well-being by causing a variety of problems, including digestion problems, insomnia, pain, high blood pressure, weakened immune system, etc. Therefore, once your stress becomes chronic, you have the option to learn how to cope and better live with your stress, or you can decide to winnow it away.

 My therapeutic approach is focused on feelings and is based on the physiological and neurological models of behavioural response.
 From this biological and neurophysiological perspective, emotions are at the heart of life's regulatory processes of all living creatures.
 When they occur, emotions cause a change in the state of your physiology, your mind and your body.
 Therefore, you can control your emotions only to the extent that you can change your physiology (your chemistry), change the way you perceive them (your mind) or change the state of your body (your emotional feelings).

 Somatic hypnotherapy is the therapy of choice to winnow away your stressful feelings.
-This holistic approach can help you uproot the somatic component of your stress and clear the stress-associated mental components.
+This holistic approach can help you uproot the somatic component of your stress and ease or clear the stress-associated mental components.
 This is a very effective brief therapy.
 Thus, even if you might not always get complete symptom remission, at least a significant improvement after a single treatment session is a feasible reality for most stress related issues.

 Right after your therapy session you'll feel different.
 You'll feel that inside of you something has already changed, or is about to change the way you asked for.
 You'll just feel like the stress you've come to work out in therapy is gone!*